John Gioia: Political career

 In 1999 he voiced criticism of four refineries in the county particularly the Chevron Richmond Refinery for not having written policies on disaster response including the accidental release of contaminants.

-In 2003 Gioia joined Loni Hancock, Irma Anderson, and other area residents and politicians to protest and oppose the entry of Wal-Mart into Hilltop Mall, however this was eventually unsuccessful.
+In 2003 Gioia joined Loni Hancock, Irma Anderson, and other area residents and politicians to protest and oppose the entry of Walmart into Hilltop Mall, however this was eventually unsuccessful.

 In 2005 he proposed banning new Indian Reservations and gambling institutions in the county and also approved a measure to fine each supervisor $1 for every instance of bureaucratic mumbo jumbo.

 In 2017, the California Fair Political Practices Commission recommended a $14,000 fine for Gioia, levied for missed deadlines in filing multiple documents related to campaign contributions and expenditures.

-In 2018, Gioia travelled out of the country on a refinery junket to visit petroleum tar sands as a guest of oil companies.
+In 2018, Gioia traveled out of the country on a refinery junket to visit petroleum tar sands as a guest of oil companies.

 Personal life

-He is an alumnus of El Cerrito High School and Cal Berkeley where he received a bachelor's degree in political science.
+He is an alumnus of El Cerrito High School and U.C.
+Berkeley where he received a bachelor's degree in political science.
 This was followed by a J.D. degree from Boalt Hall and a working career in business and land use law in his hometown and San Francisco.
 In 2002, Gioia married Jennifer Peck, who served as his treasurer before their legal separation in 2013 and divorce in 2016.
-Gioia lives in Richmond and is the parent of Christopher, a student at U.C.
-Berkeley, and Emilia, who attends a local public school.
+Gioia lives in Richmond and is the parent of Christopher and Emilia, both of whom attended local public schools.